Niels-Be/ptouch-editor-label-renderer/README.md

 ## Contribution

-If a feature is missing feel free to open a Issue or a PR, I am happy to include it.
+If a feature is missing feel free to open an issue or a PR, I am happy to include it.

 ## Thanks